Things to do in Boston

 - This museum is perfect for art lovers and those who are interested in learning more about the world of art.

-- A variety of gardens on the estate that will delight your senses as well as plenty of sculpture to admire throughout the museum’s grounds.
+- A variety of gardens on the estate will delight your senses, as well as plenty of sculptures to admire throughout the museum’s grounds.

 Children’s Museum of Boston